lukePeavey/quotable/CONTRIBUTING.md

 **4. Seed the database**

-This will populate your database with the sample data included in the repository.
+This script will populate your database with the sample data included in the repository.

 ```shell
 $ npm run database:seed data/sample